RobRodden/codeclan_labs/week_02/day_04/recap_lab/README.md

 Question 12<br>
-Now write a function which finds the top calorie source for a user-specified vector of both countries and years.
-Then use your function to find the top calorie source for the UK and Zimbabwe in 1965, 1975, 1985, 1995 and 2005.
+Now write a function which finds the top calorie source for a user-specified vector of both countries and years.<br>
+Then use your function to find the top calorie source for the UK and Zimbabwe in 1965, 1975, 1985, 1995 and 2005.<br>
 Try out your function a few more times for countries/years that you find interesting!
 Also consider whether there are any limitations of your function.

 Question 13<br>